hpfem/hermes/doc/src/hermesOO.rst

   class MyWeakForm : public WeakForm<double>

+What is necessary to say is that WeakForm is usually passed by means of shared pointers, using class template WeakFormSharedPtr (see examples for how to use this).

 The important methods and attributes to note in this class are:

   - the constructor WeakForm(unsigned int neq = 1, bool mat_free = false)